LordOfDragons/desupersponza/README.md

 NOTE:
 Due to Github LFS quotas data objects are not included in the source code download only code.
 Use GIT client to fetch all data.
+To do this install GIT LFS then call: git lfs pull --exclude=